schmidek/ws4j/README.md

 The purpose is to publish an artifact to Maven Central.
 The repository has been changed to build with sbt instead of Maven.

+To run the tests, download http://nlpwww.nict.go.jp/wn-ja/data/1.1/wnjpn.db.gz and unzip the `.db` file into the `config` directory.

 The original author is Hideki Shima.
 Below is the original README:

 ----